5 things you NEED to know before travelling to France

 Transcription

-Stay tuned until the fifth because what I'm about to tell you will ensure that you don't miss your plane.
+Stay tuned until the fifth, because what I'm about to tell you is going to make sure you don't miss your plane.

 Before I start, I would like to tell you about the digital book I just released.
 It is very interesting for you if you have planned a trip to France.

-In the ten chapters, you will learn phrases and words that are essential for getting by in France, for example, in a restaurant, in an emergency situation, when shopping or asking for directions.
+In ten chapters, you'll learn essential phrases and words that will help you get by in France, for example, in a restaurant, in an emergency, when shopping or asking for directions.

-Each chapter is also accompanied by a video to make it easier for you to learn these phrases and the different concepts you will see.
+Each chapter is also accompanied by a video to make it easier for you to learn these phrases and the different concepts you're about to see.

 You also have over 30 audios to help you repeat key words or phrases and work on your pronunciation.